marttiphpbb/phpbb-ext-allusersgroupstempvars/README.md

 ### MCP Topic Review

 Same as Viewtopic.
-The extension adds postrow.POSTER_ID; it is not available from core.
+The extension adds `postrow.POSTER_ID`; it is not available from core.

 ### Memberlist